cloudops/cloudmc-standard-kb/en/administration/openid-connect.md

 OpenID Connect (OIDC) is an authentication system based on OAuth 2.0, and is currently the most widely adopted external authentication system.

-With OpenID Connect configured, an individual can log into their CloudMC account using valid credentials from an external identity provider.
-Additionally, if an organization has configured a custom domain, CloudMC can optionally create a new user account automatically for an individual who logs in successfully using the external identity provider, based on the domain of the email address the user is logging in with.
+With OpenID Connect configured, an individual can log into their CloudOps account using valid credentials from an external identity provider.
+Additionally, if an organization has configured a custom domain, CloudOps can optionally create a new user account automatically for an individual who logs in successfully using the external identity provider, based on the domain of the email address the user is logging in with.
 This facilitates easier user management for enterprises and integration into a single sign-on (SSO) environment.

 When OIDC login is configured, a button will appear on the login page allowing a user to initiate a login via the external provider.
-Importantly, if a CloudMC account is configured to use two-factor authentication, the user will be asked for their 2FA token after a successful OIDC login.
+Importantly, if a CloudOps account is configured to use two-factor authentication, the user will be asked for their 2FA token after a successful OIDC login.

 ### How to configure an external OpenID Connect provider

-Integrating CloudMC with an OpenID Connect provider is a three-step process, described in the following sections:
+Integrating CloudOps with an OpenID Connect provider is a three-step process, described in the following sections:
    - Configure the identity provider
-   - Configure CloudMC
+   - Configure CloudOps
    - Submit a **callback URL** to the provider

 A user with the **Reseller** role, or any other role which has the *Authentication: Manage* permission, may add an OpenID Connect identity provider.